Monday, May 25, 2026

 • Casual multiplayer games

-Footsteps felt easier to track compared with standard music mode.
+Footsteps felt easier to track compared with normal mode.

 ❌ Calls are average

-Why Most Gaming Earbuds Fail After A Few Months
+Why Cheap Gaming Earbuds Usually Fail After 6 Months

 Battery Imbalance